 Canada, as we know it today, is a country born from the European fascination with exploration, imperialism, and colonization that began in the 15th century — though some Canadians can trace their roots back even further.

-Once European settlers began arriving in the 16th century, however, the continent’s indigenous peoples were systematically uprooted from their traditional homes and villages, either through war, forced relocation, or threats of violence, and pushed into remote areas where they wouldn’t get in the way of European colonization.
+Once European settlers began arriving in the 16th century, however, North America’s indigenous peoples were systematically uprooted from their traditional homes and villages, either through war, forced relocation, or threats of violence, and pushed into remote areas where they wouldn’t get in the way of European colonization.
 Outgunned by European technology and uniquely susceptible to European disease, the vast majority of Canada’s aboriginal population quickly disappeared as their death rate skyrocketed.
 Though Europeans would often recruit natives to work as soldiers, hunters, and fur traders, Indigenous people were generally seen as a “lesser” race to whites, and were mostly disliked, mistrusted, and mistreated by them.
 New European-led governments would would often refer to the “Indian Problem,” and continued projects to make them go away, either physically or culturally, well into the 20th century.
 Only very recently have the aboriginal peoples of Canada begun to enjoy equal and dignified treatment under the law.